jormaechea/sls-helper-plugin-janis/README.md

 - `package.include`, `package.exclude` and `plugins` will be appended to the hooks defaults
 - `package.includeOnly`, `package.excludeOnly` and `pluginsOnly` will replace entirely the hooks defaults

+#### Trace Lambda Layer

+If the env vars `TRACE_ACCOUNT_ID` and `JANIS_TRACE_EXTENSION_VERSION` are set, the Trace Lambda Layer will be set for every function by default.

+> `apiGet` and `apiList` are the only functions that have this behaviour changed by default.

+To disable the layer, see the `skipTraceLayer` property in other helpers.

 ### templates

 Used to implement Lambda APIs requests and response templates as custom props